maxshearer/postcss-ri-columns/README.md

 # postcss-ri-columns
 PostCSS plugin to create responsive immutable column utility classes wow that's a lot of buzzwords without breathing.
+If the idea of this seems a bit daft then [this article](http://csswizardry.com/2013/02/responsive-grid-systems-a-solution/) will hopefully make it seem more sensible.

 ## Install
 `npm install postcss-ri-columns --save-dev`